CDCgov/dibbs-cloud/docs/ce-docs/docs/Self-Service/Foundations/04-container_registry.md

 The Azure Container Registry is used to store and manage container images for use with Azure services.

 ## File Structure
 Storage account templates are located in the `templates/foundations` directory, as part of the foundational block of resources.
 The `main.tf` file contains the storage account resource definition.
-The `_vars.tf` file contains the input variables for the storage account resource.
+The `_var.tf` file contains the input variables for the storage account resource.
 The `_output.tf` file contains the output variables for the storage account resource.

 ```
 - templates
   - foundations
     - main.tf
-    - _vars.tf
+    - _var.tf
     - _output.tf
 ```